 This card comes with numerous shopping benefits, including extended warranty coverage and a purchase protection policy that covers purchases against accidental damage or theft within 90 days of sale.
 Other benefits include a roadside assistance hotline and a global assistance hotline for travelers but there is a 2.7% foreign transaction fee for any charges outside the U.S.

 Before applying for any credit card, it’s important to know where your credit scores stand so you don’t apply for credit cards you’re unlikely to qualify for.
 You can check two of your credit scores for free every 14 days on Credit.com to see where you stand.

 What’s the Current Welcome Offer?

 The Advantages of the Blue Cash Preferred From American Express

 The 6% cash back at supermarkets is a strong rate of return for a cash-back credit card.
-Its 3% returns at U.S. gas stations and select U.S. department stores is also competitive.
-The current sign-up bonus is a powerful incentive.
+Its 3% returns at U.S. gas stations is also competitive.
+The current welcome offer is a powerful incentive.
 Finally, cardmembers have access to several valuable benefits from American Express, such as travel insurance and purchase protection.

 The Disadvantages of the Blue Cash Preferred From American Express

 Thankfully, American Express also offers Blue Cash Everyday, a similar card with lower rates of cash back and no annual fee.
 And while 6% cash back at grocery stores is an amazing rate of return, cardholders must always keep in mind that they will only receive this rate on their first $6,000 of qualified spending each calendar year (then 1%).